Lukasseirl/Tiny_Tapeout_Scoreboard/docs/info.md

 ### Purpose
 The problem that this module solves is that we need to display a two-digit score for two players, but only have two 7-segment displays available.
 The solution to this problem is to animate the score so that the score of player 1 and player 2 are displayed alternately.

-The animation is structured as follows.
-To distinguish which score belongs to which player, the respective player is always displayed before the score with the text ‘P1’ or ‘P2’.
-The corresponding two-digit score is then displayed.
+The animation is structured as follows: To distinguish which score belongs to which player, the respective player is always displayed before the score with the text ‘P1’ or ‘P2’.
+The corresponding two-digit score is then displayed afterwards.

-To better distinguish between the score and the ‘player text’, the player text blinks and the score remains permanently visible.
+To better distinguish between the 'score' and the ‘player text’, the player text blinks and the score remains permanently visible.
 The player text blinks twice for half a second before the score is then displayed for 2 seconds.
 The entire sequence alternates between player 1 and player 2.

 The entire animation is implemented again using a state machine which has the following states:
 1. **P1_BLINK:** The display blinks “P1” to indicate that player 1 is active.
 The digits are periodically turned on and off using BLINK_TIME (500 ms).
-After a fixed number of blink cycles, the machine moves to the next state.
+After 2 blink cycles, the machine moves to the next state.
 2. **P1_DISPLAY:** The actual score of player 1 (tens and ones) is shown steadily for DISPLAY_TIME (2000 ms) without blinking.
 After this time expires, the machine switches to player 2.
 3. **P2_BLINK:** The display blinks “P2” in the same way as for player 1, again to indicate the active player.
 After the defined number of blink cycles, the machine advances to the display state.
 4. **P2_DISPLAY:** The actual score of player 2 is shown steadily for DISPLAY_TIME.
 Once this time is over, the machine returns to P1_BLINK, and the cycle repeats.